A WoW Rogue Guide for the Warlords of Draenor

 Tradeskills for Rogues

-Basically, while leveling, our recommendation is to skip the crafting skills and to go with Herbalism (provides a Haste buff) and Skinning (Crit buff) gathering skills.
-Mining is also an option, but only provides Stam.
+Basically, while leveling, our recommendation is to skip the crafting skills and to go with Herbalism and Skinning gathering skills.
+Mining is also an option, obviously.
 The crafting skills are way too expensive, unless you have a good cash flow or a generous benefactor.
 If you just have to go for a craft, then Engineering, leatherworking, and alchemy might be the most generally useful crafting professions.

 Primary skills – Each of the tradeskills has a self-only craft which adds Agility over comparable enchants/enhancements.
 Blacksmithing allows two additional gem slots which you can use for nice gems.

 - Leatherworking has a lot of nice items that you can create and use.
 Skinning is a natural match.
-You’ll be able to make your own starting PvP gear and your own bracer enchants.
-This skill has a bracer enchant that’s good for 500 Agility in MoP.)
+You’ll be able to make your own starting PvP gear as well as some useful stuff while leveling or for your leather or mail wearing alts.

 Previously First Aid and potions were the only methods we possessed for healing and they both can serve to boost your leveling speeds dramatically.
 Now we have Recuperate which often means that we have a heal going at all times.
 Very nice.
 Leeching Poison, at 60, adds another (much smaller) heal.
 It might be that you’ll never have to use another bandage, but take the skill anyway.